MrDamienJones/Diagrams-amazonwebshark/README.md

 # Diagrams-amazonwebshark
-A repo for storing digrams produced for amazonwebshark.
+A repo for storing digrams produced for [my amazonwebshark blog.](https://www.amazonwebshark.com/).

 Resources used: